-For every designer, it is very crucial to be well aware about the process of printing.
+For every designer, it is very crucial to be well aware of the process of printing.
 Over the years, a lot of printing terms and concepts have evolved.
 It can be quite a difficult task for someone, who is not aware of these printing terms to work in this printing industry.
 However, if you want your design to look exactly the way you want it to be, you need to get used to certain terminologies in the printing field.
 What are these terms?
-In this post, we will discuss about some of the printing terms that you should be aware of.
+In this post, we will discuss some of the printing terms that you should be aware of.

 Printing Terms to Remember

-Do you want your printing job to turn out good?
+Do you want your printing job to turn out well?
 If yes, then you need to understand certain printing terms, which would help you explain your design and print requirements to the commercial printer you are working with.
 Here are some of the terms that you should remember:

 - Solid Ink: As the name implies, this is ink in the solid form.
-To use this ink for printing, it is first melted into wax.
-Though solid ink is not that good for printing an art or photo, it is mainly used for basic proofing.
+To use this ink for printing, it is first melted into the wax.
+Though solid ink is not that good for printing art or photo, it is mainly used for basic proofing.

 - Pigment-based Inks: Pigment-based inks are becoming popular among the inkjets.
-These inks are mostly used in 12 distinct colors, and are widely used in lightly toned color photography.
+These inks are mostly used in 12 distinct colors and are widely used in lightly toned color photography.
 These fading and UV light resistant inks are ideal for use in archival art printing.
 The colors in the pigment-based inks are less saturated as compared to those in the dye-based.